 Walking to the bus stop with a tiny tot can be an emotional experience for both parent and child.
 It is just one of many firsts for a child starting a new school year.
 Boarding the big yellow vehicle can feel like an overwhelming way to begin a new year of learning, full of obstacles and challenges.
 Once a child climbs on board, there is a cacophony of chatter, laughing, talking, and generally loud behavior.
 There are new social situations to navigate without the supervision of adults.
 For kids are feeling a bit nervous, here are some tips about riding a school bus that will prepare them.

 A school bus is so much more than just a mode of transportation.
 When kids walk up the steps to board, they enter a tight space with a code of social conduct that can be scary and overwhelming.
 There are lots of things parents can do to turn the experience into a positive one for their kids.
-Reading children's books about buses is a good place to start.
-Here are some additional tips about riding the school bus for you to share with kids who have jitters.
+Reading kids books about school buses is a good place to start.
+Here are some additional pointers about riding the school bus for you to share with kids who have jitters.
+This list includes safety tips for getting on and off the bus, how to behave during the ride, interacting with other kids, and some other things to consider discussing with your little students.

 (1) Find an old friend or make a new one.